niklas-palm/custom-sagemaker-project/seed-code/README.md

-# Custom Sagemaker Project
+# Custom SageMaker Project with Github Actions

-Scaled down easy to start with custom SageMaker Project that creates a SageMaker Pipeline based on the contents of the `algorithms` directory, using Github Actions.
-Below is a diagram of the system.
+A scaled-down, easy to start with, custom SageMaker Project using Github Actions for building the SageMaker Pipeline, and for deploying a real-time SageMaker endpoint.

 ![Overview of solution](assets/custom_sagemaker_project.png "Solution overview")

-## Overview

-### `algorithms/`

-All the steps of the SageMaker Pipeline.
-Each sub-directory contains the script to run and some configuration for that particular step.

-### `notebooks/`
+### `/build`

-All the notebooks of the project.
-Used by the data scientist for exploratory data analysis.
-Write the relevant scripts from the notebook into the corresponding directory under `algorithms`
+All the relevant pieces for a data scientist to explore the data and train a model in a notebook environment, and ultimately check the relevant pieces of code in to automatically create a reusable model training pipeline with SageMaker pipelines that registers the model with the SageMaker model registry

-### `training_pipeline/`
+### `/deploy`

-The `build.py` script is run in the CD pipeline, creating or updating the SageMaker Pipeline that's defined in the `algorithms` directory.
-Iterate on this code to add support more configuration options, more step types, custom images and so on.
+The build and deployment of the real-time SageMaker endpoint with data-drift and explainability monitoring.
+The build script is run in Github actions to create the correct parameters file, which is then used to deploy the cloudformation template